Thomas FitzGerald of Laccagh

-Sir Thomas FitzGerald of Laccagh (c.1458–1487) was an Anglo-Irish lawyer, statesman and soldier who was Lord Chancellor of Ireland under Richard III and Henry VII, but rebelled against Henry and was killed at the Battle of Stoke.
+Sir Thomas FitzGerald of Laccagh (c.1458–1487) was an Irish lawyer, statesman and soldier who was Lord Chancellor of Ireland under Richard III and Henry VII, but rebelled against Henry and was killed at the Battle of Stoke.

 Background

 He was born about 1458, second son of Thomas FitzGerald, 7th Earl of Kildare and Joan FitzGerald, daughter of James FitzGerald, 6th Earl of Desmond.
 He married Elizabeth Preston, daughter of Robert Preston, 1st Viscount Gormanston and Janet Molyneux.
 Through his eldest daughter, Margaret, who married Garrett Wellesley, he was an ancestor of the Duke of Wellington.
 He resided at Laccagh (the modern spelling of the placename is Lackagh) near Monasterevin, County Kildare, and despite his rebellion against the Crown his descendants were able to retain their estates; they were still at Lackagh in the 1570s.